collapsed-stacks/startups/questions/12850/can-one-realistically-launch-a-startup-from-home.md

 - tagged: `tech-company`, `co-founder`
 - score: 1

-<p>I live in a place where tech startups are non-existent, thus I have no physical access to people with skills who might be willing to co-found.
+I live in a place where tech startups are non-existent, thus I have no physical access to people with skills who might be willing to co-found.
 Can you realistically find co-founders/partners online?
-How successful such a path would be - when you don't have personal interactions with these people?</p>
+How successful such a path would be - when you don't have personal interactions with these people?

 ## Answer 12854